vvdleun/audiostreamerscrobbler/README.md

 ## Warning: ALPHA version

 This program is not ready for prime time yet, it's under heavy development.
-At this time it can only monitor 1 chosen BlueSound device ~~and the program does not handle all scrobbler service errors well (it should no longer crash when errors occur, though and handle many error situations correctly).~~ *UPDATE*: the program should now react correctly to errors that occur during scrobbling.
-As discussed later, it has a buffer that will be filled with scrobbles that could not be scrobbled successfully (but only if the error is thought to be recoverable later) and the program will try to scrobble those songs periodically.
+At this time it can only monitor 1 chosen BluOS device.
+In a future version, a single instance should be able to monitor all players of all supported audiostreamer standards.

-Note that the program uses the undocumented LSDP protocol to detect BlueSound players that are powered on.
-I could only test it with my BlueSound player, which is the built-in streamer (internal BlueOS 2 MDC upgrade card) in my - lovely! - NAD C368 amplifier.
+Note that the program uses the undocumented LSDP protocol to detect BluOs players that are powered on.
+I could only test it with my BluOS player, which is the built-in streamer (internal BluOS 2 MDC upgrade card) in my NAD C368 amplifier.
 Therefore I don't know yet whether it will work on other players, like BlueSound's more popular wi-fi speakers, or their Node range of products.

 ## Development News

+* 17th of April 2018: Improved command-line and configuration validation.
+Renamed BlueSound (company name) to BluOS (name of the standard that BlueSound uses and licenses to other companies)
 * 16th of April 2018: Improved the handling of scrobbler errors, as dictated by Last FM's AudioScrobbler 2.0 API specifications

 ## Description

-AudioStreamerScrobbler is an application that monitors hardware audiostreamers (currently only BlueSound devices, but Yamaha MusicCast support is planned for the near future) and scrobbles played tracks to one or more of the following scrobbler services:
+AudioStreamerScrobbler is an application that monitors hardware audiostreamers (currently only BluOS devices, but Yamaha MusicCast support is planned for the near future) and scrobbles played tracks to one or more of the following scrobbler services:

 * Last FM (https://last.fm)
 * Libre FM (https://libre.fm)